Michael Savage: Books

 In total, Savage has written 44 books, twenty under his real name of Michael Weiner, and twenty-four under the pseudonym of Michael Savage.
 As Michael Savage, his works include two #1 New York Times Best Sellers and three additional books which made The New York Times Best Seller list have also been reprinted under his alias of Michael Savage.

 His earlier books as Michael A. Weiner, Ph.D., draw on his doctoral expertise in the field of nutritional ethnomedicine.
 In them, he advocates nutritional, herbal, and homeopathic options to approach the prevention and treatment of diseases such as poor diet, aging, arthritis, Alzheimer's disease, cancer, allergies, cocaine addiction, the common cold, and HIV/AIDS.
 He has also written about tree planting, beer-tasting, and nutritional cooking.

 His more recent books as Michael Savage are political in nature and published by a variety of different companies.
 His recent works also include holiday family stories and thrillers.

-In 1991, Savage self-published The Death of the White Male, an argument against affirmative action, through Quantum Books.
+In 1991, Savage self-published The Death of the White Male, an argument against affirmative action.
 In the book, Savage, calls affirmative action "reverse discrimination", and demonstrates his emerging philosophy.
 This eventually led to his starting the Paul Revere Society and he continues to sell the book to raise money for this group.

 In January 2003, Savage published The Savage Nation: Saving America from the Liberal Assault on Our Borders, Language and Culture, his first major book under the pseudonym Michael Savage.
 The book directs attacks at "liberal media bias", the "dominating culture of 'she-ocracy'", gay activists, and liberals.

 In January 2004, Savage published his second political book The Enemy Within: Saving America from the Liberal Assault on Our Schools, Faith, and Military.
 His next book, Liberalism Is a Mental Disorder, was released on April 12, 2005.
 Unlike The Savage Nation, both of these books cited sources for some of the more controversial claims made.

 In April 2006, Savage released The Political Zoo.
 The book contains satirical profiles and cartoons of different public figures, most of whom are liberal political figures and celebrities, depicted in caricature as animals in the "Political Zoo", with Savage portrayed as the zoo keeper.

 In October 2010, Savage released Trickle Up Poverty: Stopping Obama's Attack on Our Borders, Economy, and Security.
 Released through the HarperCollins imprint of William Morrow and Company, Savage argues in the book that "Americans are boiling mad over the way Congress and this Marxist/Leninist-oriented President are manipulating the current economic crisis to nationalize businesses."